 One screen shows the content calendar.
 Another shows email flows.
 A phone vibrates with comments.
 An AI tool drafts options too quickly to trust.
 A dashboard reports traffic, clicks, opens, replies, saves, calls, and leads.
 The customer is somewhere inside this machine, leaving traces.

-Part I: The Collapse of the Channels
+The Collapse of the Channels

 There was a time when channels felt separate.
 The website held the official story.
 Social media held the daily voice.
 Email held the private relationship.
 Search held discovery.
 Automation held follow-up.
+Each had its own team, its own tone, and its own private idea of success.

 One idea now moves through many rooms: